Jair Bolsonaro: 2022 presidential election

-In a runoff presidential election on 30 October, Bolsonaro was defeated by former president Luiz Inácio Lula da Silva, who took 50.9% of the votes cast.
+In the second round of the presidential election on 30 October, Bolsonaro was defeated by former president Luiz Inácio Lula da Silva, who took 50.9% of the votes cast.
 Lula had won the most votes in the first round of the election on 2 October, receiving 48.43% of the votes cast: Bolsonaro received 43.20%.
 In a press conference at the Palácio da Alvorada on 1 November, Bolsonaro did not acknowledge his defeat but stated that he would "comply with the Constitution".
 Regarding the protests by his supporters, he referred to them as "the fruit of indignation and a sense of injustice of how the electoral process unfolded", while calling on them to remain peaceful and not block roads.
 Shortly after his speech, the Supreme Court stated that by authorizing the transition of power he had recognized the results, paving the way for the transition two days after Lula was recognized as the winner.

-Bolsonaro left for the United States on 30 December to avoid taking part in the swearing-in ceremony of Lula, leaving Vice President Hamilton Mourão as the acting President.
+Bolsonaro left for the United States on 30 December to avoid taking part in the swearing-in ceremony of Lula, leaving Vice President Hamilton Mourão as the acting president.

+The documentary Apocalypse in the Tropics (2024) shows how evangelical pastor Silas Malafaia had a defining influence on Bolsanaro, while mustering support from Brazil's evangelical movement, in the path to Bolsanaro losing the election and in the protests and attempted insurrection that followed.

 Post-presidency (2023–present)

-Bolsonaro arrived in Florida before his term ended, and has since resided in Kissimmee, near Disney World in Orlando.
-On 8 January 2023, his supporters attacked the buildings of the Supreme Court of Brazil, the National Congress of Brazil and the Planalto Presidential Palace in an attempt to instigate a military coup d'état and reinstate Bolsonaro as president.
+On 30 December 2022, one day before the end of his term, Bolsonario arrived in the US state of Florida and resided in Kissimmee for several months.
+On 8 January 2023 his supporters attacked the buildings of the Supreme Court of Brazil, the National Congress and the Planalto Presidential Palace in an attempt to instigate a military coup d'état and reinstate Bolsonaro as president.
 While the riots were going on, President Lula blamed Bolsonaro in a press conference.
-Bolsonaro eventually condemned the protesters in a tweet, but denied responsibility.

-In February 2023, Bolsonaro announced that he would be returning to Brazil in March.
-This would be the first time Bolsonaro returns to the country he ruled since before the 2022 election.
-Bolsonaro had entered the United States on a diplomatic visa which expired on the 31st of January, but the family applied for tourist visas to extend their stay in Florida.
+Bolsonaro condemned the protesters in a Twitter post on 9 January, and denied responsibility.
+In February 2023 Bolsonaro announced that he would be returning to Brazil in March.
+This would be the first time Bolsonaro had returned to the country since December 2022.
+Bolsonaro had entered the United States on a diplomatic visa which expired on 31 January, but the family applied for tourist visas to extend their stay in Florida.

+Bolsonaro returned to Brazil in March 2023 for the first time since his supporters stormed the Supreme Court, Congress, and the presidential palace two months before.
+Bolsonaro has stated that he returned to the country to help his party and asserted that he intended to campaign for the 2024 elections.
+On 14 April 2023 Supreme Court judge Alexandre de Moraes ordered Bolsonaro to submit himself for questioning with the Federal Police over the storming of the Congress.

+In July 2024 the Federal Police charged Jair Bolsonaro with money laundering and criminal conspiracy related to undeclared diamonds that he allegedly received from Saudi Arabia while he was in office.